MartinaB91/project4-my-blog/README.md

 My Garden is a blog portal where garden lovers can meet and share nice pictures and experiences with other garden lovers.
 Currently the site contains these categories dahlias, vegetables and fruits, geraniums and pelargoniums, fuchsias, roses and finally others.
 When you visit My Garden you will first see a page with all the latest posts and from there you are free to explore the different categories so that you can find posts that you like.
 When you are ready to create your own blog you can sign up and then you can access your own blog page.

+## Target Audience
+This website is meant to attract people who all have a common interest, gardens.
+Visitors visit the site to read about topics that they find interesting, look at nice pictures, and maybe get some new ideas or tips to try in their own garden.

+Bloggers that use the site likes to share their interest with others.
+Like Visitors they want to take part of other people’s publications.
+But they also want to create own blog posts and communicate with other Bloggers/showing their appreciation for others blog posts.

+The main reason for Visitors/Bloggers to revisit the website is that it contains interesting content.
+But also, that the page is easy to use and navigate and has a design that makes their posts look nice.

 ## UX
 ### User stories
 [#3](https://github.com/MartinaB91/project4-my-blog/issues/3) Epic: Sign in with username